We believe in vision for all

 Partnerships

-The Warby Parker Impact Foundation partners with nonprofits, government agencies, and funders to provide sustainable vision services to people in need.
+The Warby Parker Impact Foundation partners with nonprofits, government agencies, and funders to provide sustainable vision care to people in need.

 Advocacy

-We advocate for legislative changes at the local, state, national, and global level to help ensure that more individuals have access to consistent and high-quality vision services.
+We advocate for legislative changes at the local, state, national, and global level to help ensure that more individuals have access to consistent and high-quality eye care.

 Grants